 Drink Egg Coffee

-Coffee culture is huge in Hanoi and the city is particularly crazy for its egg coffee.
-If you’re a coffee lover then egg coffee should definitely be on your list of things to do in Hanoi.
-The unique and must-try coffee can be found on almost any street corner but Café Giang in the Old Quarter is the home of the original.
+Hanoi’s coffee culture is vibrant and unique, with egg coffee standing out as a local favorite.
+If you’re a coffee enthusiast, trying this iconic beverage should be a must on your list of things to do in Hanoi.
+While egg coffee can be found on nearly every street corner, Café Giang in the Old Quarter is the original and remains the most authentic spot to experience this specialty.

 Enjoy the Old Quarter’s Many Cafes

-If you’re looking for a place to escape the chaos of Hanoi’s busy streets, then I suggest visiting one of the city’s many cafes.
-One option is Cafe Pho Co (Old Town Garden Cafe in English).
-Cafe Pho Co is located just north of the lake on Hang Gai Street.
-It’s a hidden rooftop cafe and is accessible through the back of a clothing shop; however, I was able to find it fairly easily with the use of Google Maps.
-They offer pastries, coffee, smoothies, and a great view.
+If you’re looking for a place to escape the chaos of Hanoi’s busy streets, then I suggest visiting one of the city’s charming cafes.
+A great option is Cafe Pho Co (translated as “Old Town Garden Cafe”), located just north of Hoan Kiem Lake on Hang Gai Street.
+This hidden rooftop gem is accessed through the back of a clothing shop, but with the help of Google Maps, it’s fairly easy to find.
+The cafe offers pastries, coffee, smoothies, and a picturesque view.

 Walking Street & Night Market

-The Hanoi Night Market takes place every Friday, Saturday, and Sunday Night.
-It starts around 7 pm and runs pretty late.
-The street is bustling with people and is crammed with roadside stalls and food vendors.
-It’s a great place to sample some street food or test your bargaining skills with some shopping.
-The market starts at Dong Kinh Nghia Thuc Square and occupies Hang Duong, Hang Ngang, and Hang Dao streets.
+For a livelier experience, visit the Hanoi Night Market, held every Friday, Saturday, and Sunday evening.
+Starting around 7 PM, the market buzzes with energy and stays busy late into the night.
+The streets are packed with roadside stalls and food vendors, offering a fantastic opportunity to sample Vietnamese street food or test your bargaining skills while shopping.
+The market begins at Dong Kinh Nghia Thuc Square and stretches along Hang Duong, Hang Ngang, and Hang Dao streets.

 Attend a Water Puppet Show

-A water puppet show is exactly what it sounds like.
-Puppeteers are hidden behind a screen and use bamboo rods to control the puppets and make them appear to be moving over a shallow pool of water.
-It’s an ancient tradition dating back to the 11th century and the practice requires great skill.
-The show is choreographed to music provided by a traditional Vietnamese orchestra and each song tells a story that is acted out by the puppets.
+A water puppet show is a unique cultural experience and should be on your list of things to do in Hanoi.
+Puppeteers, hidden behind a screen, manipulate the puppets with bamboo rods, making them appear to glide across a shallow pool of water.
+This ancient art form dates back to the 11th century and requires exceptional skill.
+The performances are choreographed to live music provided by a traditional Vietnamese orchestra, with each song telling a different story brought to life by the puppets.

 Explore Hanoi’s French Quarter: